 This amazing Michigan town is deserving of so much more than just a quick visit!
 There are so many things to do in Frankenmuth beyond the typical tour bus.

 Thousands of tour buses roll into Frankenmuth, Michigan every year - and for good reason.
 This charming town is packed with history and community spirit.
 Frankenmuth's German heritage is soaked into every business in town and their Oktoberfest has the distinction of being the only one in the world to operate with an official blessing from the original Oktoberfest in Munich.

 But with so many visitors and so many tour buses in a town that thrives on a single theme, well, sometimes the suggested itineraries can be a bit repetitive.
-There is SO much more to Frankenmuth than meets the eye and I hope you'll take the opportunity to visit some of my favourite spots.
+There are so many things to do in Frankenmuth that go beyond what you'd expect in a typical tour.
+There's more to this community than meets the eye and I hope you'll take the opportunity to visit some of my favourite spots.

 Prost Wine Bar

 Prost is the kind of place that Frankenmuth has been dying for, even if they didn't know it.
 It's the embodiment of quality over quantity and everything, from the passionate owners, to the kind staff, to the great wine list, to the fantastic charcuterie plates, is top notch.
 If your tour bus sets you loose for a few hours of free time, skip the gift shops and head directly here instead.
 (PS It's not on the menu but if you ask nicely the staff might just put together a platter of baguette, olive oil, and balsamic vinegar for you).